McDjXdLol/BoxCollapse/README.md

 This project was created for fun and experimentation — a bite-sized arcade experience powered entirely by Python and your keyboard.

+# 📄 License
+Distributed under the MIT License.
+See [LICENSE](LICENSE) for more information.

 ---

 Created with frustration and a little bit of ❤️.